felipenmartins/Robotics-Simulation-Labs/Lab6/ReadMe.md

 - After getting to the above position, the robot must make a full turn around its own center (360 degrees).
 - Then, it should execute trajectory tracking + obstacle avoidance behaviors to go back to its original position.

+## Solution
+No solution is provided for this lab.

 ## Conclusion
 After completing this lab you are able to combine many behaviors for a mobile robot to execute a complex mission.
 Keep in mind that this is a challenging exercise!

-A solution is not provided for this lab.

 ## Next Lab (bonus)
 Go to [Lab 7](../Lab7/README.md) - Robot Soccer Challenge